On the error term in the explicit formula of Riemann--von Mangoldt: Acknowledgements

 \section{Acknowledgements}

 Thanks to all our colleagues at UNSW Canberra.
-Particularly our supervisor Tim Trudgian for his constant support, Aleks Simonič for helping us with those pesky semicircles, and Ethan Lee for the long discussions over tea.
+Particularly our supervisor Tim Trudgian for his constant support, Aleks Simoni\v{c} for helping us with those pesky semicircles, and Ethan Lee for the long discussions over tea.
 We also thank Ramar{\'e} for his insights and correspondence.